 Adventureland and New Orleans Square

 This and the previous step can be swapped, especially depending on the time of year.
 As you may have noticed, we haven’t hit one of the lands in Disneyland hardly at all.
 It’s time to go to Adventureland and knock out the attractions there.
 If you weren’t able to get on Jungle Cruise earlier then you’ll want to do both that and Indiana Jones Adventure.
 If either have waits over 40 minutes then come back for them before close.
 But, we’re running out of time so you may have to bite the bullet here and just go for it.
+I do like to make Indy the last attraction of the night as it and Space Mountain have the most consistently long lines.
+So if you’re sure you can make it through close then go that route!

 If there’s some extra time then use that post-dinner energy and do some attractions that are better to ride once the sun goes down.
 Among those are Big Thunder Mountain Railroad, Splash Mountain, Jungle Cruise and the Matterhorn.
 Granted, you probably won’t have time for all of those in this time slot but that’s why we have some earlier in the itinerary.
 Pick and choose which ones you want to do most here and there may be time for some other attractions after the nighttime spectaculars.